mlibrary/fulcrum-epub-spec/README.md

 <span id="p1" class="page" role="doc-pagebreak" aria-label="1"></span>
 ````

-NOTE: When page breaks occur around headings (such as the start of a Part or Chapter), page breaks should always appear before the heading element and never inside of the heading element.
+**NOTE:** When page breaks occur around headings (such as the start of a Part or Chapter), page breaks should always appear before the heading element and never inside of the heading element.
 #### Required For
 | U-M Vendor | Fulcrum Partner |
 | ----------------- | ------------|
 | Yes | No, but strongly recommended |

-### 1.21.2 Paragraph Numbering
+### 1.22.2 Paragraph Numbering

 Paragraph numbering requires adding a `class` identifier and `id` value to a `<p>`.
 Paragraph numbers should only be applied to elements that are true paragraphs, not elements that use the paragraph element for styling.